We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Alternatively, a C-shaped pillow will take up a little less space, but fail to offer the full body support you may be craving.
+Alternatively, a C-shaped pillow will take up a little less space, but it fails to offer the full-body support you may be craving.

 Pregnancy pillows also come as wedges, straight line body pillows, and various inflatable shapes.
 All of these options can be used to help prop your body into certain positions and ease specific pressure points.